ebeaufay/UltraGlobe/README.md

 #### controls
 The controls are on by default and handle moving around with the mouse or touch.

+The Map.controller property gives you access to the root controller object.

+If you need to implement custom controls, you can look at the existing implementation in "src/controls/" and also check the Map#initController method.

 #### navigation through code
 A utility method in the Map object allows specifying a camera location and target in geodetic coordinates (lon, lat, height).